BuffaloBorn/timetracker/COMMANDS.md

 ## 12_05-Extended Exercise Review - Part 2

 Review the commits for this section.

 ## 13_01-Tips On How To Tackle A Rails App You Inherited

-Here we are looking at the case; where you have inhierated an application and there nobody to ask question about the in and outs of application
+Here we are looking at the case; where you have inherited an application and there nobody to ask question about the in and outs of application

-Now it up to you to figure out to get handle of the legency application.
+Now it up to you to figure out to get handle of the legacy application.

 Go to the rails console, it give you starting point where and how the data is retrieve from the database

-In this section, we will change directory and focus on the blog application that came the soluction files for this course
+In this section, we will change directory and focus on the blog application that came the solution files for this course

 ```bash
 $  cd blog